An Appalachian Trail Tale

 Hiking in Heels

-Yesterday’s cicada racket stopped when the skies took on a lavender tint.
-When sunrise commenced it started right back up.
-It was not a silent night, however.
+Yesterday’s cicada concerto ceased when the skies took on a lavender tint.
+When the sun surfaced it started right back up.
+It was not, however, a silent night.

-The Punchbowl Shelter sits next to a murky millpond, but by the sounds of things it sits smack in the middle.
-The pond plays host to the world’s noisiest frogs, and not one of them can hold a tune or sustain a rhythm.
-That doesn’t stop them from trying.
-(A trait they share with most those carrying guitars out here.)
-A Who concert isn’t as loud.
-A home Seattle Seahawks game pales in comparison--and enjoys an intermission at halftime.
-Set side-by-side, the frogs and an atomic bomb detonation would still favor the amphibians.
-A frogless ground zero would sound library-like in comparison.
+The Punchbowl Shelter is set beside a murky millpond, but by the sounds of things it’s smack in the middle.
+The pond is home to the solar system’s noisiest frogs, and not one of ‘em can hold a tune or sustain a rhythm.
+That does not stop them from trying.
+(A trait they share with those carrying guitars out here.)

-I’ve never before wanted to butcher frogs or any other animal, but come dawn it’s all I’d brood upon.
-I didn’t sleep a wink--or any other number of them--but I kept dreaming of an absolute toad-terminating extravaganza.
+I’ve never wanted to filet frogs or any other animal--and this was a no-kill shelter--but come dawn it’s all I’d brood upon.
+I didn’t sleep a wink--or any other number of winks.
+Yet I dreamt of a toad-terminating extravaganza.
 Anura annihilation!
-My fully-automatic gunfire would mow them down in droves, and any survivors would be disposed of with the Mother Of All Bombs.
-Sayonara you slimy suckers!
+A frog finishing frenzy!
+My fully-automatic gunfire would mow them down in droves!
+Survivors would be disposed of with the Mother Of All Bombs.
+Sayonara slimy suckers!
 Oh, how they’d croak!

-Expectedly, it was the only topic come breakfast, and to be heard, we had to yell into one another’s ears.
-We agreed: we would never carp about cicadas again.
+It was the only topic come breakfast.
+To be heard, we had to yell into each other’s ears, as if we were in a windstorm.
+We agreed: we’d never carp about cicadas again.
 It was disheartening to think that the frogs feed on the poor critters (and maybe carp, too).
-We all wished the opposite.
+We wished the opposite.
 The world could use fewer frogs.

 A $10,000 reward is on offer for information leading to the arrest and conviction of whoever killed Scott A. Lilly, of South Bend, Indiana.
-Lilly, just thirty (I have tee-shirts as old), was last seen alive where I write all this, at the Cow Camp Gap Shelter.
-(After seeing the flyer, we were hoping to sleep anywhere but here, but fatigue got the better of us; instead of making cowards of us all, the lassitude left us too tired to give a damn.)
+Lilly, just thirty (I have tee-shirts as old), was thru-hiking.
+He was last seen alive where I record all this, at the Cow Camp Gap Shelter.
+(After seeing the flyer, we’d hoped to sleep anywhere but here, but fatigue got the better of us; instead of making cowards of us all, the lassitude left us too tired to care.)

 Lilly’s body was found in a shallow grave which, although unlikely, could’ve been dug by an animal post-mortem.
 It was determined he died as a result of asphyxia.
 Poor dude was strangled to death.
 I’d only ever seen a single picture of him (below).
 He didn’t appear thin or emaciated.
 Someone, or a couple of someones, would’ve had their work cut out for them, fending off his defensive measures.